On this page10 sections

 Which type of BLS is best?

-- Visual is the most traditional and widely studied
+- Visual is the most traditional and the most widely studied in clinical trials.

 Can I use bilateral stimulation on my own?